opencog/atomspace/opencog/persist/sql/README.md

    Finished storing 55 atoms total.
 ```

-The typical nuber of atoms stored will differ from this.
+The typical number of atoms stored will differ from this.

 You don't have to put the database credentials into the `opencog.conf`
 file.
 In this case, the database would need to be opened manually,